Faculty and Staff

 Markie attended Columbus State University, majoring in English.
 She is married to Bobby Southerland.

-Amelia Hall Stehouwer, Research and Communications Specialist
+Amelia Hall Stehouwer, Research and Training Specialist

 Amelia Hall Stehouwer is responsible for ECDI's research and communication activities and its graduate minor in Economic Development.
 She also serves as Assistant to the Director.